sureshm-hub/code-challenges/cheat-sheet.md

     While & for
     check new grid coordinates in bounds
     Use Marker to avoid back loops
+    New Technique:
+        Use ArrayDeque instead of List with start/end pointers for markers if index/integer based elements avoid Set and use boolean[]

+Graph:
+    Use AdjacencyList instead of AdjacencyMap if index/integer based keys

 Binary Search
     if nums[0] in sorted array is > target then "end" will be "-1"